ioncakephper/sidebar-navigation-model/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-For details on how to get started, please read our [contributing guide](CONTRIBUTING.md).
+See our [contributing guide](CONTRIBUTING.md) to get started.

 ---